 I suggest the Historic Hills Tram Tour (you can click to buy a ticket below) because:

-- If you want to do the whole tour without getting off the tram, it’s a ride of about 1.5 hours (it starts and ends at Praça do Comércio downtown;
+- If you’re going to do the whole tour without getting off the tram, it’s a ride of about 1.5 hours (it starts and ends at Praça do Comércio downtown);

-- It follows a route that’s very similar to the one from tram 28, except in this case it’s not a means of public transport, so you’re reducing your negative impact on locals’ mobility;
+- It follows a route that’s very similar to the one from tram 28, except in this case it’s not public transport, so you’re reducing your negative impact on locals’ mobility;